Chiang Mai panorama. The market where the seven buyer mistakes get expensive

 How do I avoid mistaking leasehold for freehold in Chiang Mai?

 Demand written confirmation from the juristic person specifying registered freehold status inside the 49% foreign quota.
-Verbal agent assurance is worthless.
+Verbal assurance is not verification.
+Get it in writing from the juristic person.

 What happens if the sinking fund is depleted after I buy?